MightyOrm/Mighty/README.md

 ## The History of Mighty

-I really, really wanted to call the predecessor of this project Massive3 or MassiveX or something, because initially I spent a lot of time producing all of this new stuff in a way which could simply drop in to an existing Massive project and just work.
-(And it worked!
-You could compile it as a DLL and it dropped in and passed the Massive v2.0 test suite with no changes at all required - as well, of course, as passing all its own new tests.)
+Originally I wanted to call the predecessor of this project Massive3 or MassiveX or something, because I spent a lot of time producing all of this new stuff in a way which could simply drop in to an existing Massive project and just work.
+And it worked!
+You could compile that code as a DLL and it dropped in and passed the Massive v2.0 test suite with no changes at all required - as well, of course, as passing all its own new tests.

+What I didn't do - a naive but genuine mistake - was to make sure that I had the mainter of the repository on board.
+I was making changes that I still think are very worthwhile, but going beyond (or perhaps better, in a different direction to) where the maintainer wanted Massive to go.
+That's entirely his choice, not a problem.
+Basic, basic open source protocal which I got wrong (I've programmed a lot, but not open sourced a lot, until now).

-But I was forcefully told, by several members of the community, include @RobConery, that this was simply the wrong way to go about it, and that if I want to make a fork of Massive, I had to call it something else.
-They were right, I was wrong.
-And in the end, this *isn't* a fork of Massive.
-It's a re-write from scratch of the same ideas which Massive uses in its core engine (with a similar, but not identical, API), then with all my own new ADO.NET stuff added back on top.
+At that point, one choice I had was to make a fork of Massive, but (of course!) to call it something else.
+However, in the end, that isn't the choice I made.
+This *isn't* a fork of Massive.
+It's a re-write from scratch of the same ideas which Massive uses in its core engine (ending up with a similar, and still highly compatible - but not identical - API), then with all of the new features above added back on top.

-This project couldn't possibly exist without @RobConery's genius Massive in the first place, and without @FransBouma's expert refactoring and updating of the Massive codebase after that.
-But this codebase is NOT the Massive codebase.
-It is what I wanted Massive to be (and very much *did* offer to help make it be - maybe in an overbearing and annoying way).
-But it's not what Massive is ever going to be.
-So it is what it is.
+This project couldn't possibly have existed in its present form without @RobConery's genius approach in the original version of Massive in the first place, nor without @FransBouma's expert refactoring and updating of the Massive codebase after that.
+But this codebase is NOT Massive.
+It IS what I wanted Massive to be (and very much *did* offer to help make it be - though in a politically unsophisticated way).
+Right now, I believe, it's not what Massive is ever going to be.
+It goes in directions that @FransBouma didn't want to go near - in some cases for very good reasons (see **The New Stuff** section just below).
+So it's not what Massive is ever going to be.
+It is what it is.
 It's "the version of Massive I wanted", only now it's not Massive, it's Mighty.

 ## A Little Technical Background